 Because the French and Indian War was very expensive, the British placed high taxes on the colonies, which made the colonies very upset.
 This resulted in the Boston Tea Party, where the colonists threw a lot of tea into the Boston Harbor.

 George Washington was chosen to be the Commander in Chief of the Colonial Army in 1775.
-The next year, the colonies declared that they were independent from the British Empire.
+The next year, the colonies declared that they were independent of the British Empire.

 George Washington and the Constitution